domdetre/HttpServerAdvanced/README.md

 - ESP8266WiFi.h has definitions for digital pin mappings from D0 to D15
 - The LED_BUILTIN and D4 is the same.
 So the builtin led is wired to the digital 4 pin in inverse mode.
 LOW = on, HIGH = off.
 - The digital pins are HIGH before initialization.
 So inverse mode is preferred.
+- INPUT 0 OUTPUT 1 INPUT_PULLUP 2

 ## Compile size results

 - Wemos D1 R1
-  Sketch uses 271080 bytes (25%) of program storage space.
+  Sketch uses 271344 bytes (25%) of program storage space.
 Maximum is 1044464 bytes.
-  Global variables use 30316 bytes (37%) of dynamic memory, leaving 51604 bytes for local variables.
+  Global variables use 30332 bytes (37%) of dynamic memory, leaving 51588 bytes for local variables.
 Maximum is 81920 bytes.